Discord4J/Discord4J/README.md

 * Instructability by @Kaioru: A simple command API (https://github.com/Kaioru/Instructability)

 ## Deprecation policy
-Due to the nature of the discord API, any deprecations found in the API should not be expected to last past the current version.
+Due to the nature of the Discord API, any deprecations found in the API should not be expected to last past the current version.
 Meaning that if a method is deprecated on version 2.1.0, do not assume the method will be available in version 2.2.0.

 ## Development